allocats/cat-alyze/README.md

 - `debug`: Debug builds with debugging symbols

 #### Target Options
+- `auto_discover`: Whether or not to enable auto file discovery (true or false)
-- `sources`: Source files to compile
+- `sources`: Source files to compile or directories of source files to compile if `auto_discover` is set to true
 - `flags`: Additional compiler flags for this target
 - `output`: Output path and filename